Showjumping star Casall Ask wins last event

 Smolders, who had been so sporting in accepting his defeat in the jump-off, has taken closer order in third place.

-But this was all about Casall Ask, claiming his 10th Grand Prix title, after reserving his best performances for his latter years, amassing over $2.5 million in prize money for his connections.
+But this was all about Casall Ask, claiming his 10th Grand Prix title, after reserving his best performances for his latter years, amassing over $2.5 million in prize money for his connections and adding to his stud value.

 Global Champions League